-To set the File Management options:
+To Set the File Management Options:

-- 1. In Manage mode, click Tools | Options. - 2.
+- 1. In any mode, click Tools | Options. - 2.
 In the Options dialog box, click File Management. - 3.
 On the File Management page, set or change any of the options as described below. - 4.
 Click OK to accept your changes and return to ACDSee.

-File Management options
+File Management Options

-Overwriting duplicate Ask Prompts you for confirmation when overwriting duplicate files. files Rename Automatically resolves any naming conflicts when moving or copying files by renaming the source files.
+Overwriting duplicate files Ask Prompts you for confirmation when overwriting duplicate files.
+Rename Automatically resolves any naming conflicts when moving or copying files by renaming the source files.
 In the Separator character field, type a character to use to separate file names in the automatic renaming system.
 Replace Automatically overwrites files in the target folder without prompting for confirmation.
 Skip Does not move, copy, or overwrite any files that result in naming conflicts.
-Save Originals possible to restore the ori during batch editing, and al file when it is edited using one of the batch editing tools.
-This makes it ginal file later.
-Turning this option off means that originals are not saved so cannot be restored. , a copy of the original file is always saved, whether or not this option is Other Click to edit file name Specifies that file names can be edited by clicking the file name in the File List pane.
+Save Originals tools.
+This makes it poss nal file when it is edited using one of the batch editing ible to restore the original file later.
+Turning this option off not saved during batch editing, and so cannot be restored.
+In Develop and Edit mod this option is selected. e, a copy of the original file is always saved, whether or not Other Click to edit file name Specifies that file names can be edited by clicking the file name in the File List pane.
 Use Recycle Bin Sends files to the Desktop Recycle Bin.
 If not selected, deleted files are permanently removed from your hard drive.
-Preserve ACDSee metadata when files Copies ACDSee metadata with files when you copy them to another location.
+Preserve database information when files are copied Copies database information with files when you copy them to another location.